 Our electrical repair experts are highly trained in identifying these hazards.
 Our team at Harrison Electric has put together this handy guide to babyproofing your home.

-Electrical Hazards for Babies
+Electrical Hazards for Babies Are Everywhere

 As any parent knows, babies get into everything.
 Electronic equipment, appliances, outlets, and electrical wires all pose untold dangers for little explorers.
 Young children are frequently injured while playing with, chewing, or biting electrical cords or outlets.

 Electric shock from a strong electrical current can cause serious burns and injuries, seizures, asphyxiation, cardiac arrest, or even death.
 Besides the risk of fatal electrocutions, electrical dangers also pose fire hazards.

 We want your home to be as safe as possible, so follow these safety precautions to create a safe environment for your baby.